 Top Law Schools in Arkansas

 • Reviewed by: Matt Riley

-Arkansas is also the birthplace of former President Bill Clinton.
+Arkansas has also played an important role in presidential history, as the state is the birthplace of former President Bill Clinton.
 His presidential center, which includes the Clinton Presidential Library, the offices of the Clinton Foundation, and the University of Arkansas Clinton School of Public Service, is located in Little Rock.

+Top Law Schools in Arkansas